Waboom AI

 GPT-4o

-✅ Reads tone and emotion better than the 4.1 family.
-Widely supported.
-First token latency sits mid pack.
+Reads tone and emotion better than the 4.1 family, which matters when the call is hot.
+First token latency sits mid-pack and integration support is everywhere.

 GPT-4.1-mini

-✅ Fast first token.
-Tight instruction following.
-Cheap enough to run at volume without flinching.
+Fast first token and tight instruction following, cheap enough to run at volume without flinching.
+See OpenAI's model reference for current pricing and context window.

-❌ Long system prompts (over ~8k tokens) degrade it.
-Heavy RAG or knowledge base lookups expose shallow reasoning.
-Off script turns throw it if your prompt isn't tight.
+Long system prompts (over roughly 8k tokens) start to degrade it, and heavy RAG or knowledge base lookups expose shallow reasoning.
+Off-script turns will throw it if the prompt is loose.

 GPT-4.1 standard

-✅ Best instruction following in the OpenAI family.
-Holds long context (1M window) without drifting.
-Strong on layered conversations.
+Best instruction following in the OpenAI family, holds long context (1M window) without drifting, and stays sharp across layered conversations.

-❌ Higher latency than mini (you'll feel it on quick turns).
-More expensive per call.
-Overkill for simple scripts.
+Higher latency than mini and you will feel it on quick turns.
+More expensive per call, overkill for anything simple and scripted.

 GPT-4.1-nano

-✅ Lowest latency of the OpenAI family.
-Cheapest per token.
+Lowest latency in the OpenAI family at the cheapest per-token rate.
 Brilliant at classification and routing.

 GPT-5

-✅ Deepest reasoning on the market.
-Holds complex logic chains under pressure.
-Best at edge cases no one trained it on.
+Deepest reasoning on the market, holding complex logic chains under real pressure.
+Best in class on edge cases nobody trained it on.

-❌ Noticeably slower first token, you'll feel it every turn.
-Expensive enough to rethink your unit economics.
-Overkill for 95% of voice agent jobs.
+Noticeably slower first token, which you will feel every turn.
+Pricing is high enough to rethink your unit economics, and it is overkill for the 95% of voice agent jobs that don't need it.

-Best for you: Enterprise technical pre-sales.
-Legal intake triage.
-Medical symptom triage.
-Calls where wrong reasoning costs serious money.
+Best for: enterprise technical pre-sales, legal intake triage, and medical symptom triage.
+Anywhere wrong reasoning costs serious money.

 Claude Haiku 4.5

-❌ First token latency sits slightly behind GPT-4.1-mini.
-Fewer plug and play integrations on voice platforms.
-Tool calling reliability catching up, not ahead.
+First token latency sits slightly behind GPT-4.1-mini.
+Fewer plug-and-play integrations on voice platforms, and tool calling is still catching up.

-Best for you: Compliance heavy intake.
-Agents with 30+ rules.
-Long conversations where drift matters.
-Regulated industries (we've written on why dumb voice platforms destroy your brand if this is your world).
+Best for: compliance-heavy intake and agents with 30+ rules.
+Long conversations where drift would burn you.
+Hospitality scripts that quote NZ Privacy Act, healthcare front desks, and financial advice intake (we've written on why dumb voice platforms destroy your brand if regulation is your world).

 Claude Sonnet 4.6

-✅ Warmest natural voice of any model.
-Reads less like a script.
-Excellent nuanced reasoning while holding structure.
+Warmest natural voice of any model and reads less like a script.
+Strong on nuanced reasoning while holding structure.

-❌ Slower than mini, you'll feel it on quick turns.
-Higher cost per call.
-Occasionally over explains when you want a short answer.
+Slower than mini and you will feel it on quick turns.
+Higher cost per call, and it occasionally over-explains when you want a short answer.

-Best for you: Premium concierge bots.
-High ticket sales follow ups.
-Retention calls where your caller needs to feel heard, not processed.
+Best for: premium concierge bots and high-ticket sales follow-ups.
+Retention calls where the caller needs to feel heard rather than processed.

-❌ Instruction following on structured flows is loose.
-Gets creative when you need literal.
-Tool calling maturity lags OpenAI and Anthropic.
+Instruction following on structured flows runs loose, getting creative when you need literal.
+Tool calling has improved with the 3 Flash release but still lags OpenAI and Anthropic for production-grade voice.

 Three questions.
 Answer them and the model picks itself.